 - 1. Eliminate transient credit as a category and evaluate all credits brought in from outside the institution through the same transfer credit process. - 2.
-Expand the current Banner database of courses already approved for transfer credit to include courses recently (within the past four years) approved for transient and study abroad credit. - 3.
-Set a term limit on a course approval-we recommend that a chair review an approved course every four years-to ensure quality control. - 4.
-Allow new courses to enter the database in two ways: through requests made by new transfer students for course approval, and through requests made by currently enrolled students for review of new courses. - 5.
+Set a term limit on a course approval.
+We recommend a four-year approval for a course, with the option of an earlier review if the chair/program director perceives a need. - 3.
+Allow new courses to enter the database in two ways: through requests made by new transfer students for course approval, and through requests made by currently enrolled students for review of new courses. - 4.
 Adhere to HLC best practices for transfer credits by establishing a clear distinction between the approval process for course equivalency, which is the responsibility of chairs and program directors, and the discussion of course applicability to a specific student's program of study, which is done by the academic advisor.
 For example: The HS chair approves a course from Tri-C to transfer back to JCU as HS 271, World Geography.
 The course appears in the database.
 Two students petition to take it over the summer.
 Student A wants to take the course to fulfill a requirement for his AYA Integrated Social Science license, a plan approved by his advisor.
 Student B wants to take the course in the belief that it meets a Division II/Humanities requirement for core, which it does not.
 The advisor for student B alerts her to this fact, while perhaps encouraging her to take the class if it meets personal, professional, or other goals.